junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/Docker/README.md

 - ***At the moment, only the non-diffeomorphic variant of TransMorph is available.
 Additional variants will be uploaded soon, so stay tuned!***

 ## Registration Pipeline
-TransMorph is trained on a dataset of brain MRI images, so to use it on new datasets, some preprocessing is necessary to ensure that the intensity ranges and orientations are consistent with the training dataset.
+TransMorph is trained on a dataset of brain MRI images, so to use it on new datasets, some preprocessing is necessary to ensure that the intensity ranges and orientations are consistent with the training dataset.\
+***Please note that brain MRI images should be skull-stripped before use.
+You can accomplish this with various tools, such as [SynthStrip](https://surfer.nmr.mgh.harvard.edu/docs/synthstrip/).***

 The registration pipeline includes the following steps:
 1. **Reorientation**: Align the input images (moving and fixed) with a standard template image.
 2. **Intensity Normalization**: Scale the intensity values of the input images to the range `[0, 1]`.
 3. **Resampling**: Adjust the voxel sizes of the input images to match the template image's dimensions (`1mm x 1mm x 1mm`).